12 Mar What everyone should know about skin cancer: From the early signs to the treatment options

 - On the other hand, melanoma usually shows up as a dark brown to black-colored spot, but can, though rare, present as a pink bump or spot.

-Skin cancer treatment options: the next step after a diagnosis
+Treatment options: the next step after a diagnosis

 There are many options when it comes to treating skin cancer, and the best treatment depends on several factors such as the microscopic pattern of the cancer, where it’s located on the body, as well as the patients overall health and what they can tolerate.

-In some cases, a topical ointment such as Aldara can get rid of the skin cancer while other cancers may require what’s known as electrodesiccation and curettage, which burns the base of the cancer.
-Simple surgical excision and radiation are some other options, though for patients with skin cancer in cosmetically sensitive areas like the head or neck, Mohs surgery is often the go-to treatment.
+In some cases, a topical ointment such as Aldara can get rid of the cancer while other cancers may require what’s known as electrodesiccation and curettage, which burns the base of the cancer.
+Simple surgical excision and radiation are some other options, though for patients with cancer in cosmetically sensitive areas like the head or neck, Mohs surgery is often the go-to treatment.

 What you should know when searching for the right skin cancer doctor